-Explore lower-cost options for internet access.
+Explore lower-cost options for internet access and computers.

 What does the ACP provide?

 - Up to $30/month discount for broadband service through participating providers OR up to $75/month discount for households on qualifying Tribal lands

 - A one-time discount of up to $100 for a laptop, desktop computer, or tablet purchased through a participating provider if the household contributes more than $10 but less than $50 toward the purchase price